Appeals to the Appellate Division from Final Judgments, Decisions, and Actions of the Superior Court

 You have a right to file an appeal to the Appellate Division of the New Jersey Superior Court when: (1) A final judgment has been entered by the Superior Court, the Tax Court and by any trial court except a municipal court; (2) A final decision(s) or action(s) of any state administrative agency or officer has been made or where appeals to the Appellate Division are expressly permitted by New Jersey.

-Otherwise, appeals may only be taken to the Appellate Division by permission granted by the Appellate court, mostly in extraordinary cases and/or when the interests of justice requires relief from a final judgment of the Superior Court – Law Division, Family Part, Chancery Division, or where the jurisdiction of the court, agency or an officer is questioned on substantive grounds.
-The intention of the rule is that appeals be brought when circumstances are compelling, when an issue of public interest is clearly present, or when a party believes the lower court made an incorrect decision.
+Absent entry of a final judgment and while the lawsuit is still ongoing, appeals may only be taken to the Appellate Division from the Superior Court by permission granted by the Appellate Court, mostly in extraordinary cases and/or when the interests of justice requires relief from an interim order of the Superior Court – Law Division, Family Part, Chancery Division, or where the jurisdiction of the court over the subject matter of the case including jurisdiction of an agency or an officer is questioned on substantive grounds.
+The intention of the rule is that appeals be brought only to the Appellate Court prior to conclusion of the case when circumstances are compelling, when an issue of public interest is clearly present, or when a party believes the lower court made an incorrect decision.

 The Process of Appealing A Superior Court Decision

 First of all, I just wanted to thank you so much for the time, and most of all, for the knowledge, concern and support you so generously gave me during our meeting on May 26, 2010.
 I walked out of your office feeling much more confident and very relieved.
 I’m not sure how you will take this, but you are an extraordinary human being and the antithesis of the stereotypical lawyer.
 A usually skeptical person, I trusted you from the moment I shook your hand!
 In addition, every member of your staff with whom I came in contact with was courteous, respectful, and helpful.
 You and your partner have created a very special environment, and you should be commended.